 How to Find Campsites in Baja California

-Finding places to camp in Baja is easy.
-Many (but not all) campgrounds and RV parks are listed on Google Maps and Baja guidebooks.
+This Baja campgrounds and RV Park directory is an interactive map of over 150+ campgrounds in Baja.
+Many (but not all) campgrounds and RV parks are also listed on Google Maps, and some are mentioned in Baja guidebooks.

-Many people use the well-known camping app iOverlander to find campsites in Baja.
-While it’s very helpful for finding campsites easily, it’s caused some of the sites listed there to get crowded beyond capacity, making it difficult for the environment to recover between campers.
+Some people use iOverlander to find free camp sites in Baja.
+Unfortunately, it’s caused some of the wild sites to get crowded beyond capacity, making it difficult for the environment to recover between camping seasons.

 Please camp responsibly and be mindful of the area’s limited resources.
-Don’t cut down the hundred-year-old giant cactus for firewood or contribute to the already problematic overfishing of the Sea of Cortez.
+Don’t cut down the hundred-year-old giant cactus for firewood, and always leave the area cleaner than you found it.

 Types of Camping in Baja, Mexico